TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 26/Job 26.9.md

 ---

-He incloseth the face of his throne, And spreadeth his cloud upon it.
+He encloses the face of his throne, and spreads his cloud on it.